CypaxNET/VFD-Studio2/docs/NTK.md

 * Did this display work before?
 What has changed since?
 * Did this Arduino Nano work before?
 Did it work while plugged into the adapter board too?
 What did change since?
-* Are we 100% sure the wiring and assembly is correct
+* Are we 100% sure the wiring and assembly is correct?